ReneOlsthoorn/Ground/README.md

 ## An Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.
 I want to take a moment here to give credits to that platform.
 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
 Back then, I was heavily invested in the Amiga 500, because it seemed to be the successor of the C64.
 However, the platform did not upgrade for a long time.
 The Commodore Amiga was released in 1985, but the next model for the masses was the Amiga 1200 released in 1992.
 That was more than 7 years later.
 I really felt let down by Commodore in 1990/1991.
 Later it became clear that Commodore had no focus on the Amiga in 1988,1989 and 1990.
 They were busy with the PC-line, like releasing the PC-60-III, the CDTV project and the C-65 project.
-The C-65 had the new CSG-4510 processor running at 3,5 Mhz, two SID chips, 128k of RAM, a DMA controller with blitter and new VIC-III chip with 320x200 graphics with 256 colors.
+The C-65 had the new CSG-4510 processor running at 3.5 Mhz, two SID chips, 128k of RAM, a DMA controller with blitter and new VIC-III chip displaying 320x200 pixels and 256 colors.
 Not only had Commodore no focus on the Amiga, but they also neglected the Amiga Ranger prototypes created by Jay Miner in 1988.
 As a programmer, you have intellectual- and time investments in a platform and when it becomes inactive you feel lost.
 Fortunately, the good thing was that I moved to the Wintel platform and bought an ESCOM 486DX2 66 MHz PC in 1994.
 Now, 30 years and numerous PC upgrades later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We are truly blessed with this platform.
 This must be said!
 This Ground compiler project is an ode to the x86-64 Windows platform.

 ### Running the smoothscroller.g
 You will need 3 additional files to run the smoothscroller.g sample.
-First, the font which is located in the Resources folder and is called charset16x16.png.
+First, the font which is located in the Resources folder and is called ```charset16x16.png```.
-Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary Third, the SDL2.dll in https://github.com/libsdl-org/SDL/releases/download/release-2.28.4/SDL2-2.28.4-win32-x64.zip
+Second, the GroundSideLibrary.dll which is on https://github.com/ReneOlsthoorn/GroundSideLibrary.
+Third, the SDL2.dll in https://github.com/libsdl-org/SDL/releases/download/release-2.28.4/SDL2-2.28.4-win32-x64.zip.
 Put the 3 files in de same folder as the generated smoothscroller.exe and it will run.

 ![alt text](https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Smoothscroller.png?raw=true)